How Practicing Gratitude can improve our Emotional Health

 People gravitate towards people they think are going to reward them for their actions.
 A smile goes a big way too.
 Smiling is an easy way to say thanks.
 If it’s all you can manage, try a smile on a stranger today.
 They are likely to pass it right on to someone else.
 It’s a bit of a coarse way of thinking about it, but if you really can’t think of any reason you should be grateful for people who are just doing what they are supposed to do, think of it as if you are just greasing the wheels.

-What that means is think about how easier it gets when you just give people a bit of your thanks.
+What that means is think about how easier it gets when you just give people a few of your thanks.
 Sure, they may only be doing their job, but it’s far better than all those people who aren’t quite doing even that right?
 Smile and thank people for the work they do, for any small kindness that comes your way and see how effective it is.

 Show Gratitude for the Good Things in Life

-I guess it's human nature not to realize the worth of what we have until we don't have it any more.
+I guess it’s human nature not to realize the worth of what we have until we don’t have it anymore.
 For instance, when you have children, you are aware of the sense of wanting your child to be asleep just so you can get something done without them interrupting you, then when they are asleep, wanting them to wake up so you can hold them, touch them and play with them again.

 I remember when my children were small, and I came home from work, made dinner and made sure they ate, helped them to do homework, gave them a bath, and tuck them in bed.
 I now have one that is an adult and working, while the other two are teens getting ready to go to college.
 At times, I wish they were small again, so I can relive those special moments that are long gone.
 Perhaps, I was too tired at the time to realize that it was a special time.
 Nonetheless, I am happy for the experience and more enriched by it.
 Maybe you have similar memories, of good old times with your friends and family.
 As you look at the valuable experiences, whether they are from the past or in the present, remember that you blessed and hopefully thankful.